Is it time to rethink your existing automated current awareness solution?

 A number of new clients from various different industries have come on board recently, so I wanted to share some Vable current awareness migration experiences with a wider audience.
 Tech migrations and new implementation projects remain top of the law firm agenda given the explosion of new tech over the past year or so.

 Library and information managers are well placed to advise their organisations on tech matters because of the wealth of their work experience.
-We have all been involved with knowledge related system migrations or implementations, and have overcome the associated challenges.
+We have all been involved with knowledge-related system migrations or implementations, and have overcome the associated challenges.
 Indeed, just last year we all experienced a rapid working-from-home roll-out.

-A recent article stated, “adopting and implementing new technology, along with the associated operational changes, is never easy work.
+An article stated, “adopting and implementing new technology, along with the associated operational changes, is never easy work.
 When your team is time-constrained or worried about the prospects of learning a new platform, it can be hard to get everyone on board”.

 With all this in mind, I consulted with Emily Baldwin, Head of Vable’s Client Success team and asked her - amongst other things - why migrating from one system to another might be the best course of action for some library and information departments.